LLM-Based Multi-Agent Systems for Software Engineering: Literature Review, Vision and the Road Ahead

 \section{Abstract}

-Integrating Large Language Models (LLMs) into autonomous agents marks a significant shift in the research landscape by offering cognitive abilities competitive to human planning and reasoning.
-This paper envisions the evolution of LLM-based Multi-Agent (LMA) systems in addressing complex and multi-faceted software engineering challenges.
-LMA systems introduce numerous benefits, including enhanced robustness through collaborative cross-examination, autonomous problem-solving, and scalable solutions to complex software projects.
-By examining the role of LMA systems in future software engineering practices, this vision paper highlights the potential applications and emerging challenges.
-We further point to specific opportunities for research and conclude with a research agenda with a set of research questions to guide future research directions.
+Integrating Large Language Models (LLMs) into autonomous agents marks a significant shift in the research landscape by offering cognitive abilities that are competitive with human planning and reasoning.
+This paper explores the transformative potential of integrating Large Language Models into Multi-Agent (LMA) systems for addressing complex challenges in software engineering (SE).
+By leveraging the collaborative and specialized abilities of multiple agents, LMA systems enable autonomous problem-solving, improve robustness, and provide scalable solutions for managing the complexity of real-world software projects.
+In this paper, we conduct a systematic review of recent primary studies to map the current landscape of LMA applications across various stages of the software development lifecycle (SDLC).
+To illustrate current capabilities and limitations, we perform two case studies to demonstrate the effectiveness of state-of-the-art LMA frameworks.
+Additionally, we identify critical research gaps and propose a comprehensive research agenda focused on enhancing individual agent capabilities and optimizing agent synergy.
+Our work outlines a forward-looking vision for developing fully autonomous, scalable, and trustworthy LMA systems, laying the foundation for the evolution of Software Engineering 2.0.